International Women’s Day

 Women as Agents of Change

-The event will include a panel discussion, headlined by Abigail E. Disney, filmmaker, philanthropist, and the CEO and president of Fork Films.
+The panel will be headlined by Abigail E. Disney, filmmaker, philanthropist, and the CEO and president of Fork Films.
 Abby inspired attendees at DFW’s National Conference in DC last spring, and we wanted to bring her back in order to reach a broader audience of DFW members.

 Abby’s long-time passion for women’s issues and peacebuilding culminated in producing her first film, Pray the Devil Back to Hell, which chronicles the remarkable story of the Liberian women who came together to end a bloody civil war and bring peace to their shattered country.
 The film inspired the 2011, five-part PBS series, Women, War & Peace.
 Abby’s new series, Women, War & Peace II, will air on PBS on March 25 and 26, 2019.
 Abby is also the founder and president of Peace Is Loud, a nonprofit that inspires action through film and live events that spotlight women leaders on the frontline of peacebuilding worldwide.